 Yemen’s First Centre for Infectious Diseases Inaugurated in Hodeidah

-The centre includes a reception, an emergency department, a vector-borne diseases unit (for malaria, dengue, and chikungunya), an in-patient unit, an intensive care unit, an isolation unit, a diagnostic radiology unit, a biological unit, a blood and biochemistry laboratory, an operating room, and a nurses’ shift room.
+The newly built centre includes a reception, an emergency department, a vector-borne diseases unit for malaria, dengue, and chikungunya, an inpatient unit, an intensive care unit, an isolation unit, a diagnostic radiology unit, a biological unit, a blood and biochemistry laboratory, a minor operating room, a mortuary, and a nurses’ shift room.
+It is equipped with modern medical oxygen systems and an air purification and decontamination system to eliminate the transmission of diseases.
+It also has a pharmacy where medicines for infectious diseases are available and a mortuary.